Location - Paluma Range National Park, North Queensland, Australia

 The summit has a large rock at the top with a rock cairn marking the highest point.
 There's not much of a view at the summit itself due to the thick bushland vegetation and trees however, just off the summit are views across the landscape where you can see surrounding mountain side.

 In the surroundings around Circle View Mountain grows mostly clean green deciduous forest.
 Savanna climate prevails in the area.
 The annual average temperature is about 22°C, the hottest month being November having an average temperature of about 26°C, and the coldest is June, with 18°C. The average annual rainfall is 1,010 millimeters with the rainy month being February with an average of 255 mm, and the driest is September with 6 mm rainfall.

 There are several conventional ways to summit Circle View Mountain.
 It was best accessed via the PRB Track when the trail was clear and open.
 Now, it's best accessed via Ollera Creek but can also be accessed via Hencamp Creek.
-The nearest road to Circle View Mountain is Caleo Rd which is an unsealed road about 5km away.
+The nearest road to Circle View Mountain is Caleo Road which is an unsealed road about five kilometres away.
 It crosses Ollera Creek which flows over the causeway in the wet season and is the prefered method of accessing the summit.

-Here's an interactive map of the suggested route and things to see near Circle View Mountain & Ollera Creek:
+Here's an interactive map of the suggested route and things to see near Circle View Mountain: